Josh Harris (businessman)

 Joshua Jordan Harris (born December 29, 1964) is an American investor and sports team owner.
 Harris is a co-founder of the private equity firm Apollo Global Management and managing partner of the NBA team Philadelphia 76ers, the NHL team New Jersey Devils, and the NFL team Washington Commanders.
-He is additionally a general partner of the English football club Crystal Palace and holds a minority stake in Joe Gibbs Racing.
-Harris left Apollo in 2022 to focus on Harris Blitzer Sports & Entertainment, which he formed with David Blitzer in 2017 as a holding company for their shared sports properties.
+He is also a general partner of the English football club Crystal Palace and holds a minority stake in Joe Gibbs Racing.
+He left Apollo in 2022 to focus on Harris Blitzer Sports & Entertainment, which he formed with David Blitzer in 2017 as a holding company for their shared sports properties.

-Harris earned a degree in economics from the Wharton School at the University of Pennsylvania in 1986 and an MBA from Harvard Business School (HBS) in 1990, forming Apollo with Leon Black and Marc Rowan following graduation.
-He headed independent groups that acquired the 76ers in 2011, the Devils in 2013, and the Commanders in 2023.
+Harris earned a degree in economics from the Wharton School at the University of Pennsylvania in 1986 and an MBA from Harvard Business School four years later, forming Apollo with Leon Black and Marc Rowan following graduation.
+Harris headed independent groups that acquired the 76ers in 2011, the Devils in 2013, and the Commanders in 2023.
 Other companies founded include Harris Philanthropies in 2014 and the alternative assets firm 26North in 2022.
-Harris has an estimated net worth of billion as of 2025.
+Harris has an estimated net worth of billion as of 2026.

 Early life

 Harris was born on December 29, 1964, in Chevy Chase, Maryland.
 He played several sports as a youth and considers them as having developed his work ethic, citing his favorite as wrestling.
-He graduated from The Field School in Washington, D.C. in 1982.
-Harris attended the University of Pennsylvania School of Arts and Sciences in Philadelphia before transferring as a freshman to the Wharton School to study economics after discovering an affinity for statistics.
-He graduated summa cum laude with a Bachelor of Science degree in 1986.
-Harris represented the Penn Quakers as a 118-pound collegiate wrestler and once matched with future Olympic gold medalist Bobby Weaver.
-During summer vacations in 1983 and 1984, he managed operations of a lemonade stand business with locations at the National Zoo and Farragut North station in Washington, D.C.
-Harris is a member of the Sigma Alpha Epsilon fraternity.
+Harris graduated from The Field School in Washington, D.C. in 1982.
+He attended the University of Pennsylvania School of Arts and Sciences in Philadelphia before transferring as a freshman to the Wharton School to study economics after discovering an affinity for statistics.
+Harris graduated summa cum laude with a Bachelor of Science degree in 1986.
+He represented the Penn Quakers as a 118-pound collegiate wrestler and once matched with future Olympic gold medalist Bobby Weaver.
+During summer vacations in 1983 and 1984, Harris managed operations of a lemonade stand business with locations at the National Zoo and Farragut North station in Washington, D.C.
+He is a member of the Sigma Alpha Epsilon fraternity.